- Grade Point Averages

 A cumulative grade point average (GPA) reflects all grades earned, including grades of F and grades in repeated courses.
-Candidates must earn a minimum overall cumulative GPA of C (that is, a 2.0 GPA on a 4.0 scale) for all UT course work.
-In addition, candidates must earn a minimum cumulative GPA of C in the major, minor (optional) and UT general education requirements with the grades of all courses attempted at all institutions included in the GPA calculation.
+Students must earn a minimum overall cumulative GPA of C (that is, a 2.0 GPA on a 4.0 scale) for all UT course work.
+In addition, students must earn a minimum cumulative GPA of C in the major, minor (optional) and UT core curriculum requirements with the grades of all courses attempted at all institutions included in the GPA calculation.
 Some programs require a higher GPA in the major.
-Criteria governing this policy are detailed in the unde3364 71 07: GPA recalculation.
+Criteria governing this policy are detailed under 3364 71 07: GPA recalculation.

-Students transferring from other institutions must earn at least 30 hours of credit at The University of Toledo; at least 12 of these must be in the major area, and for students pursuing a minor, at least 9 hours must be earned at The University of Toledo.
-Full-time students must take their last semester, and part-time students their last 12 hours, in residence, unless alternative arrangements have been made in advance with the Dean of the College of Arts and Letters.
+Students transferring from other institutions must earn at least 30 hours of credit at The University of Toledo; at least 12 of these must be in the major area except for Psychology which requires 22.
+For students pursuing a minor, at least 9 hours must be earned at The University of Toledo.
+Full-time students should take their last semester, and part-time students their last 12 hours, in residence, unless alternative arrangements have been made in advance with Student Services.

-- Students must complete 120-127 credit hours of course work that must include the University and college general education requirements, and either an area of concentration (major) and course work related to the major, or an interdisciplinary program.
+- Students must complete 120-124 credit hours of course work that must include the University and college core curriculum requirements, and an area of concentration (major) and course work related to the major.
 The exact number of hours is determined by the program.